Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What legislation governs the collection, storage and use of personal data?

-Pending date of effect of the EU General Data Protection Regulation from May 25 2018, the Data Protection Act 1978 constitutes the domestic legal framework governing the collection, storage and use of personal data.
-The Data Protection Act will remain in force and continue to regulate specific and specialised issues not catered for in the regulation.
+Since the EU General Data Protection Regulation (GDPR) came into force on 25 May 2018, the Data Protection Act 1978 no longer provides the main domestic legal framework governing the collection, storage and use of personal data.
+However, the Data Protection Act will remain in force and continue to regulate specific and specialised issues not catered for by the GDPR.

-Further, several other technical and criminal acts provide for specific rules concerning data protection (eg, the Trust in Digital Economy Act 2004).
-The entry into effect of the regulation will not repeal these technical and criminal domestic acts.
+Several other technical and criminal acts provide for specific rules concerning data protection (eg, the Trust in Digital Economy Act 2004), which have not been affected by the enforcement of the GDPR.

 Scope and jurisdiction